Akil-Evlat/Akil-Evlat-IoT-and-Cyber-Security-E-portfolio/README.md

 <h2> Second Week </h2>

 On week 2 we tried to answer some questions about **Digitalization** topic.
 We had an article and we had some questions to answer.
 We also had a question which was about \*_Energy Crisis_ in EU.
-I added some references to end of the document.
-For more details about week two please visit week 2 folder.

 <h2><a href="https://github.com/Akil-Evlat/Akil-Evlat-IoT-and-Cyber-Security-E-portfolio/tree/main/Week3-4">Week 3-4</a></h2>